ourcodingclub/ourcodingclub.github.io/_tutorials/model-design.md

 #### <a href="#lme4b"> 9.
 Random slopes versus random intercepts `lme4` </a>
 #### <a href="#MCMCglmm"> 10.
 Hierarchical models using `MCMCglmm` </a>

-### All the files you need to complete this tutorial can be downloaded from <a href="https://github.com/ourcodingclub/CC-model-design" target="_blank">this repository</a>.
+### All the files you need to complete this tutorial can be downloaded from [this repository](https://github.com/ourcodingclub/CC-model-design).
 Click on `Clone/Download/Download ZIP` and unzip the folder, or clone the repository to your own GitHub account.

 ## Introduction